-Active Ingredient: This medicine is a combination of three active ingredients, Carbidopa, Levodopa, and Entacapone.
-Carbidopa is a propanoic acid in which the hydrogens alpha- to the carboxyl group is substituted by hydrazine and methyl groups.
-This ingredient is a dopa decarboxylase inhibitor the prevents conversion of levodopa to dopamine.
+This medicine is a combination of three active ingredients, Carbidopa, Levodopa, and Entacapone.
+Carbidopa is a propanoic acid in which the hydrogens alpha- to the carboxyl group are substituted by hydrazine and methyl groups.
+This ingredient is a dopa decarboxylase inhibitor that prevents the conversion of levodopa to dopamine.

 Levodopa is an Aromatic Amino Acid Decarboxylation Inhibitor.
-It is an amino acid precursor of dopamine and used in the treatment of Parkinson’s disease.
-Entacapone is a Catechol-O-Methyltransferase Inhibitor used in the therapy of Parkinson’s disease as adjunctive therapy in combination with levodopa and carbidopa.
+It is an amino acid precursor of dopamine and is used in the treatment of Parkinson’s disease.
+Entacapone is a catechol-O-methyltransferase inhibitor used in the therapy of Parkinson’s disease as adjunctive therapy in combination with levodopa and carbidopa.

 - 12.5 mg + 50 mg + 200 mg: This oral drug is to be consumed with or without food as directed by your doctor, usually 3 to 4 times a day

 - 25 mg + 100 mg + 200 mg: This tablet should be taken 3 to 4 times a day as prescribed by the doctor